mshojaei77/Python-Course/README.md

 - Creating an API using Django
 - Building Progressive Web Applications(PWA) and their usage in web development
 - Developing Chrome Extension
-- Use PyQt to design User Interface and write Django code for backend functionality.Then use Buildozer to package the app as an Android APK file.
+- Use PyQt to design User Interface and write Django code for backend functionality.

 ### Week 11: Data Science with Python 📊
 - Introduction to data science